This website is best viewed on a modern browser.

 Teachers Learning Abroad (TLab)

-Each summer through the generosity and dedication of ESU Branches, TLab Scholarships are awarded to local middle and high school teachers for a two to six week summer study in the United Kingdom.
-Teachers study English literature and history, creative writing and international politics at Oxford and Edinburgh or are up on their feet learning how to “Teach Shakespeare Through Performance” at Shakespeare’s Globe in London.
-Teachers return inspired and eager to share their knowledge with their students, colleagues and ESU Branches.
+The ESU is one of the only organizations that offers scholarships to teachers to study abroad.
+Each summer through the generosity and dedication of ESU Branches nationwide, TLab Scholarships are awarded to local middle and high school teachers for summer study in the United Kingdom for 2–6 weeks to expand their educational and cultural horizons.
+Teachers have the opportunity to become college students again and live at Oxford University and Edinburgh University where they can study English literature, history, creative writing, theater and international politics.
+Or they can be up on their feet learning how to “Teach Shakespeare Through Performance” at Shakespeare’s Globe in London.
+Not only do they earn valuable continuing professional development credits, they return inspired and eager to share their knowledge with their students, colleagues, and ESU Branches.
+Many of the teachers go on to become actively involved in their ESU Branches and facilitate the ESU National Shakespeare Competition at schools across the country.

 Teachers Learning Abroad courses: